thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     The CP4BA cluster that has been provisioned for you for Tech Academy meets these requirements.

 !!! warning
-    You must use the artifacts downloaded from this page.
+    You must use the artifacts downloaded from this site.
     <br>
     Do **NOT** use the original SWAT artifacts you may have downloaded previously as these are from a Production deployment of CP4BA and there are subtle differences.